David-J-Rogers/IIR_API/README.md

-# Azure Function: Get Event by ID
+# Get Event by ID

 This project is an Azure Functions application that queries an external API to retrieve details about events based on their ID.